 What is Inflammatory Arthritis?

-Inflammatory Arthritis is another type of arthritis that is less common then degenerative or osteoarthritis.
-These type of arthritic diseases occur when there is a malfunction of one’s immune system and the immune system errantly recognizes joint cartilage as ‘foreign’ and attacks the joints and attempts to destroy the cartilage in the joint.
-This can cause severe destruction of joints and has been called the ‘crippling arthritis’.
+Inflammatory Arthritis is another type of arthritis that is less common than degenerative or osteoarthritis.
+These types of arthritic diseases occur when there is a malfunction of one’s immune system and the immune system errantly recognizes joint cartilage as ‘foreign’ and attacks the joints and attempts to destroy the cartilage in the joint.
+This can cause severe destruction of joints and has been called ‘crippling arthritis’.

 Types of Inflammatory Arthritis

 - Rheumatoid arthritis